Graduate Program Requirements

 Online Graduate Applications for 2022-23 opens up on September 8th, 2021.

 In order to process your application, we require the following documents uploaded online (Please don't mail or email documents):

 - Official transcripts-accept scanned PDF transcripts only for application review

 - Three letters of reference

-- All results of your Graduate Record Examination (GRE); general and advanced physics scores - request ETS to report your scores to the Institute Code 4836
+- (OPTIONAL for Fall 2022 Application) Graduate Record Examination (GRE); general and advanced physics scores - request ETS to report your scores to the Institute Code 4836

 - Application fee: Domestic $120.00, International $140.00

 - TOEFL Score Report / the IELTS Score Report (International Applicants Only) - request ETS to report your TOEFL scores to the Institute Code 4836.
 Official IELTS need to be mailed.